1915 Çanakkale Bridge: Design and cost

 The total length of the bridge is 3,563 m and together with the approach viaducts the length reaches 4,608 m, which surpasses the total length of the Osman Gazi Bridge and its approach viaducts by 527 m, to become the longest bridge of any type in Turkey.

 The height of the bridge's two towers is 334 m, making it the tallest bridge in Turkey, surpassing Yavuz Sultan Selim Bridge, and the third tallest structure in the country.
 Internationally, the bridge is the second tallest bridge in the world, surpassing the Pingtang Bridge in China.
 The deck of the bridge is 72.8 m high and 45.06 m wide, with a maximum thickness of 3.5 m.
-The deck carries six lanes of motorway (three in each direction), together with two walkways on each side for maintenance.
+The deck carries six lanes of motorway (three in each direction), together with a walkway on each side for maintenance.

 According to President Erdoğan, the bridge cost 2.5 billion euros (2.7 billion US dollars) to build, but would save €415 million ($458 million) per year from a reduction of fuel consumption and carbon emissions.

 History

 Proposals for a bridge spanning the Dardanelles Strait have existed since the 1990s.
-A bridge was proposed again in 2012, and in 2014, it was placed in the Turkish government's future transportation projects list.
+A bridge was proposed again in 2012 and went on to be placed in the Turkish government's future transportation projects list in 2014.
 In September 2016, the government officially launched the bridge building project.
 Bids for the contract to construct the bridge were made in 2017.

-The contract was awarded to a consortium containing Turkish companies Limak Holding and Yapı Merkezi, alongside South Korean companies DL Holdings and SK Ecoplant.
+The contract was awarded to a consortium containing Turkish companies Limak Holding and Yapı Merkezi and South Korean companies DL Holdings and SK Ecoplant.
 Construction began in March 2017.
 The bridge was initially scheduled for completion in September 2023, and later brought forward to March 2022.

 On 16 May 2020, the second tower was completed, on the Gallipoli side (European coast).
-By 13 November 2021 all block decks were installed.
-The toll bridge opened for traffic on 18 March 2022, with a toll price of 200 lira (€13.60).
+By 13 November 2021, all block decks were installed.
+The toll bridge opened for traffic on 18 March 2022 with a toll price of 200 lira (€6.78).

-A Chinese Consul General Zhang Meifang uploaded a video to social media on 13 Feb 2023 that inaccurately claimed the bridge in Turkey withstood the recent devastating earthquake thanks to Chinese technology.
-Zhang wrote, "The bridge built by China in Turkey’s withstood the earthquake #ChinaTech."
-She also falsely claimed that "a subsidiary of Shudao Group is the sole participant in the construction."
-The bridge was also unlikely to be in any danger from the devastating magnitude 7.8 earthquake that struck Turkey's southeastern provinces on 6 Feb 2023, as it is located approximately 950 kilometers (590 miles) northwest from Kahramanmaras, the city closest to the quake's epicenter.